Anon-Bench-123/anon-bench-123/evals/batch-inference/README.md

 # Anon Bench Batch Inference

-This repository contains tools for running batch inference on L2-bench tasks using AWS Bedrock.
+This repository contains tools for running batch inference on Anon-bench tasks using AWS Bedrock.

 ## Setup